Employers: Emergency Paid Leave

 Will I receive any help in paying for this leave?

-Yes, the Families First law provides for a refundable tax credit to offset the costs of any paid leave wages that you must pay because of these requirements.
+Yes, this law provides for a refundable tax credit to offset the costs of any paid leave wages.

 How will these tax credits work, and does this help me immediately?